uomsystemsbiology/particle_dosimetry_reference_environment/README.md

 ### How do I use it?
+Once you have installed he above tools, open up a command prompt and type the following:

 ```
 $ git clone https://github.com/uomsystemsbiology/reference_environment_template.git
 $ cd reference_environment_template
 $ vagrant up
 ```

 This will build a virtual environment and run through each of the scripts with examples of use.